 - Four courses in one of the three tracks

-See Management and Organizations in the UI General Catalog for more information about this major.
-Refer to the Distance Education website for details about the online BBA in Management (Entrepreneurial Track).
+See Management and Entrepreneurship in the UI General Catalog for more information about required course work and graduating with honors in this major.